 Best use: Emergency/survival, camping, hiking, outdoors

-The Gerber Bear Grylls Ultimate Pro features an ultra-fine edge and a price tag of about $62.00.
+The Gerber Bear Grylls Ultimate Pro features an ultra-fine edge.
 The knife comes with an emergency lanyard whistle, a sheath featuring a fire starter that is mounted onto the knife vertically, and a sharper with sheath integration.
 The blade is made of premium steel and the weapon features a full tang blade with a superior edge.

 The sharpener is a full carbide, pull through the tool.
 The ferrocerium fire starting tool gives you a spark when you are in need of an easy to start a fire in the wilderness, and the safety whistle is great in emergency rescue search and recovery situations.

 - The sheath has a sharpener attached to it

 - Firestarter mounted into the sheath.
 Thus this is perfect as a survival knife